 I knew about The University of Law and put it down as my first choice.
-After that, I noticed on Facebook about the Clearing process, so I was aware that I could do that if I didn’t get the grades I hoped for.
+After that, I noticed information on Facebook about the Clearing process, so I was aware that I could do that if I didn’t get the grades I hoped for.

 I knew quite a bit about Clearing in advance because the college I came from educated everyone about it quite well.
 They made sure, in the event we did need it, we wouldn’t be bewildered by all this new stuff happening and we’d have an idea what to do.
-ULaw gave me lots of information during Clearing too, like the number to call, being talked through the process and I spoke to a couple of tutors who helped me too.
+The University of Law gave me lots of information during Clearing too, like the number to call, being talked through the process and I spoke to a couple of tutors who helped me too.

 I was nervous on A-level results day.
 I was worried about what might happen if I didn’t get into the university I wanted and that my plans might have to change if I didn’t get offered a place.
-There’s a lot to take into account but you just have to manage it.
+There’s a lot to consider, but you just have to manage it.
 You get your results at seven in the morning and see whether you have or haven’t met the conditions of your offer.
-After that, I had nervous wait until Clearing opened but you just have to keep calm.
+After that, I had a nervous wait until Clearing opened, but you just have to keep calm.
 My sister was with me when I got my results, she’s already been through university and had knowledge of Clearing herself.
 She advised me and helped me out a lot with what to do – to start calling universities straight away and manage what my options were.
 I was still nervous as to how using Clearing was going to impact my plans for later that year.

-My three tips for other students going through Clearing are; wake up early, try to talk to universities as early as possible before clearing opens and don’t cancel out any options.
-When you get to University, be open to meeting new people and interacting.
+My three tips for other students going through Clearing are: wake up early, try to talk to universities as early as possible before clearing opens, and don’t cancel out any options.
+When you get to university, be open to meeting new people and interacting.
 During the first few days, you get given all these books and new logins but don’t get worried - it will all work out fine.
-Enjoy the feeling – because making it to University feels great.
+Enjoy the feeling – because making it to university feels great.